 Being comfortable with your insurance coverage is critical during a move, because you are entrusting your personal goods to a transporter.
 Though very unlikely, the chance for loss and damage is possible.
 You should be prepared and protected through your insurance coverage.
 Keep reading to learn how to be informed and knowledgeable about moving insurance.

 In addition to being registered with the Department of Transportation, all household moving companies are required to carry a minimum amount of insurance.
 Coverage varies from mover to mover, so be sure to ask for each company’s specific policy.
-The basic policy is often outlined in the carrier’s uShip profile, but they should also provide you with a written proof of their insurance coverage.
-This document is called a Certificate of Insurance.
+The basic policy is often outlined in the carrier’s uShip profile, but they should also provide you with a written proof of their coverage.
 Confirming a mover’s insurance is easy: just look them up on http://www.safersys.org or call the insurance company listed on the certificate.
 You should also be able to purchase additional insurance from the moving company, which is highly recommended.

-Home moves transported through uShip are eligible for uShip Cargo Insurance.
+Home moves transported through uShip are eligible for uShip shipping protection.
 When accepting a bid, you have the option to purchase additional coverage.
 This policy is all-risk covering approved goods against damage, lost or stolen claims subject to the terms and exclusions of the policy.
-Learn more about uShip Cargo Insurance here.

 Moving Insurance & Liability Issues